cables-gl/cables_docs/md/8_audio/0_basic_setup/basic_setup.md

 # Basic Audio Setup

 To get an audio stream into cables, there are multiple options.
 First off, to play back any file, you need to use the [Audio Buffer](https://cables.gl/op/Ops.WebAudio.AudioBuffer_v2) op.
 With this op, you create an audio buffer that you can connect to one of our audio players mentioned in the next section.
+If you upload a file to cables and drag-drop it on the patch field, an AudioBuffer op will be created.

 #### A note on file formats